-Usually, when you run into the term “THC,” it’s in reference to delta-9-tetrahydrocannabionol, or just “Delta-9” for short.
+Usually, when you run into the term “THC,” it’s in reference to delta-9-tetrahydrocannabinol, or just “Delta-9” for short.
 This is the classic form of THC and the most popular.
 The term “nano” ahead of a THC variant means that it’s nano-emulsified.
-Nano-emusification means that the THC has been broken down into a smaller particle, making it faster to absorb than traditional THC.
+Nano-emulsification means that the THC has been broken down into a smaller particle, making it faster to absorb than traditional THC.

 Generally, the